SAP-archive/ase-nodejs-async-odbc-interface/README.md

 ## Resources
 + [SAP Adaptive Server Enterprise ODBC driver](http://infocenter.sybase.com/help/topic/com.sybase.infocenter.dc20116.1570100/doc/pdf/aseodbc.pdf)

+## How to obtain support
+Get support for SAP products

+If your organization has purchased a support contract for this product, then one or more of your colleagues is designated as an authorized support contact.
+If you have any questions, or if you need assistance during the installation process, ask a designated person to contact Technical Support as specified in your contract:
+* Sybase Technical Support or the Sybase subsidiary in your area
+* SAP Technical Support

+Customers with an SAP support contract can obtain support for this product at the SAP support site, http://service.sap.com/sybase/support.
+You can also find information about Sybase support migration at this location (login may be required).

+Customers with a Sybase support contract can obtain support for this product at http://www.sybase.com/support (login required).

 ## License
 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, v.
 2 except as noted otherwise in the LICENSE file (https://github.com/SAP/ase-nodejs-async-odbc-interface/LICENSE)